Chicken Afritada

 After the chicken has cooked for about 30 minutes, add the cubed potatoes and sliced carrots to the pot.
 These vegetables take longer to cook than the bell peppers.

-Taste the sauce and adjust seasoning with salt and pepper as needed.
+Taste the sauce and adjust the seasoning with salt and pepper as needed.
 Remove bay leaves before serving.

 What Is Pulao And How Is It Different From Other Rice Dishes?

-Pulao is a flavorful rice dish popular across many Asian countries, especially in India, Pakistan, and parts of the Middle East.
+Pulao is a flavorful rice dish popular across many Asian countries, especially in India, Pakistan, and the Middle East.
 It’s sometimes called pilaf in other regions.
 Pulao features rice cooked with spices, vegetables, and sometimes meat.

 Classic Pulao Recipe Ingredients